-Theoretical uncertainties of the \Wlvjets contributions include the effects from the modeling of uncertainties in the PDFs~\cite{Butterworth:2015oua} because of higher-order corrections.
+Both experimental and theoretical uncertainties affecting the transfer factors are included.
 Experimental uncertainties, including the lepton reconstruction, selection, and veto efficiencies are incorporated into the transfer factors.
 Lepton veto efficiencies are estimated by propagating them through the uncertainty in the tagging-scale factor to the vetoed selections, whereas the lepton flavor composition of the \Wlvjets process is constrained by the CRs.
 These experimental uncertainties are only applicable to the leptons in the SR that are not identified, and therefore passed the veto requirement but fall into the detector acceptance.
 The overall magnitude of the lepton veto uncertainty is determined to be $\approx$2\% and is dominated by the $\tau$ lepton veto uncertainty.
 The uncertainties in the efficiency of the electron and $\ptmiss$ triggers are also included in the transfer factors.
+Theoretical uncertainties of the \Wlvjets contributions include the effects from the modeling of uncertainties in the PDFs~\cite{Butterworth:2015oua} due to higher-order corrections.
 All uncertainties discussed are within 1--2\% range and are fully correlated across all the bins of hadronic recoil \pt.
 The full list of uncertainties in the transfer factors are summarized in Table~\ref{tab:systematics}.

 The remaining backgrounds that contribute to the total event yield in the SR are much smaller than those from $\Wlvjets$.
-These backgrounds include QCD multijet events, that are measured by extrapolating data from CR defined by $\Delta\phi(\ptvecjet,\ptvecmiss)<0.5$.
+These backgrounds include QCD multijet events, that are measured by extrapolating data from the CR defined by $\Delta\phi(\ptvecjet,\ptvecmiss)<0.5$.
 Top quark, diboson, and $\Zlljets$ (when both leptons are out of acceptance) production are obtained directly from simulation.